 Ernest has covered politics for The Colorado Statesman and Colorado Politics for a decade.
 He previously was an editor and reporter with several newspapers in metro Denver.

 Marianne has covered the Colorado General Assembly and elections for two decades, focusing on campaign finance, education, water, rural issues and agriculture.

-Michael Karlik has lived in Denver for over seven years.
+Michael Karlik has lived in Denver for over eight years.
 In 2016 he created City Council Chronicles, a website and podcast that analyzed local government decision making across hundreds of cities worldwide.
-He also wrote and produced "Tear It Down," a "Serial"-style podcast exploring the astonishing series of events in one small Ohio town that led to government shutdowns, accusations of racism, and bullying.
+He also wrote and produced "Tear It Down," a "Serial"-style podcast exploring the astonishing series of events in one small Ohio town that led to government shutdowns, accusations of racism and bullying.
 Most recently, he was the education reporter for the Torrington Telegram in Goshen County, Wyo.